 The hat also provides a simple i2c temperature sensor for reading the current temperature in the mounting location.

 Finally, the board provides two expansion headers.
 The first is a 1×4 female header that provides access to the I2C bus for additional I2C peripherals.
 The second is a 2×5 male header that is a direct mapping to the first 10 pins of the Raspberry Pi connector.
 It exposes the I2C bus as well as 3 GPIO pins that could be used to wire additional push buttons or other sensors or triggers.
-Since it is a direct mapping to the Pi header, any of the Pi I2C devices such as RTC’s should work.
+Since it is a direct mapping to the Pi header, any of the Pi I2C devices should work.

 Shannon Pentico (verified owner) –